pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 But RBS is also available in Vim, Emacs, and other editors if it supports LSP.

 This link is a list of useful extensions for RBS.
 I recommend you install them if you use RBS.

+## After Events

+I will introduce two events related to me and RubyKaigi.

+(next: BaySide Tech Nite)

+The first event is "BaySide Tech Nite".
+Shippio and Money Forward, which is my company, will hold this event on May 19th in Tokyo.
+The topic of this event is Ruby and RubyKaigi, and talking in English.
+Feel free to join this event if you are interested in it.

+But unfortunately, I can't attend this event.

+(next: Contribute to OSS)

+The second event is "OSSへのコントリビュート".
+Timee holds this event on May 25th in Tokyo.
+It has an online option too.
+In this event, I, mame-san who is yesterday's speaker, and sinsoku-san will talk about how to contribute to OSS.
+I'll talk about how to start contributing to OSS from RBS.
+If you are interested in contributing to OSS as the Kaigi-Effect, please join this event.

+## Conclusion

+Thanks for listening to my talk!